watchly/docs/docs/data-shippers/kubernetes-filebeat.md

 To Run the DaemonSet, create and run the `.yaml` file using `kubectl apply -f daemonset.yaml`

-- you can specify any name for the Daemonset configuration file.
+- You can specify any name for the Daemonset configuration file.